Wacol

 Wacol has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch identified 22 projects likely impacting the area.
-Notable projects include Wacol Youth Remand Centre, Wacol Logistics Hub, Maplewood Estate, and South Queensland Correctional Facilities Expansion.
-The following list details those most relevant.
+AreaSearch has identified 22 projects that could impact this region.
+Key projects include Wacol Youth Remand Centre, Wacol Logistics Hub, Maplewood Estate, and South Queensland Correctional Facilities Expansion.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.